1926–27 Tampa murders: Arrest

-The afternoon of the day after the Merrill murders, Lieutenant D. Z. Meeks of the Tampa Police reported a discovery he had made in a lumber yard 1/2 mile from the Merrill residence.
+The afternoon of the day after the Merrill murders, Lieutenant D. Z. Meeks of the Tampa Police reported a discovery he had made in a lumber yard half a mile from the Merrill residence.
 In between the stacks of lumber, a newspaper detailing the Merrill family murders was laid out on the ground with bread loaf scraps and a few hand-rolled cigarette butts; it appeared that someone had been sleeping at the site.
-Nearby, 3 broken matches were found; broken matches had also been found at the Merrell home.
+Nearby, three broken matches were found; broken matches had also been found at the Merrell home.
 Meeks and his officers set up in the lumber yard, and caught the man sleeping there shortly after midnight and arrested him.

-The prisoner gave his name as B. F. Levins, age 38; fisherman, laborer, and itinerant worker; born in a small settlement called Bullfrog on the edge of the Everglades, and had lived in Tampa for 5 or 6 years.
-While in custody he broke a match like the others and his boot print was matched to one found at the Merrill home.
-He acknowledged having been at the Merrill home that night, but claimed he was not the killer.
-He said this was a man named Leonard Thompson, who was a friend of Levins.
+The prisoner gave his name as B. F. Levins, age 38; fisherman, laborer, and itinerant worker; born in a small settlement called Bullfrog on the edge of the Everglades; and had lived in Tampa for five or six years.
+While in custody, he broke a match like the others, and investigators matched his boot print to one found at the Merrill home.
+He acknowledged having been at the Merrill home that night, but he claimed he was not the killer.
+Levins said the killer was a man named Leonard Thompson; Thompson was a friend of Levins'.

-He said that he and Thompson had been drinking together when Thompson said "Merrell done me a dirty trick and I'm going to get him tonight".
+Levins said that he and Thompson had been drinking together when Thompson said, "Merrell done me a dirty trick and I'm going to get him tonight" [sic].
 They walked up the railroad tracks to the Merrell home, and Levins laid in the grass while Thompson entered the house.
 After hearing some noises in the house, Levins lit a match by the back door and saw the bodies.
 He left immediately, with Thompson taking him to Mrs. Banta's tent the next day.